Toggle menu

 When does spreading take place?

-Spreading often takes place late winter before summer planting and late summer / early autumn following harvest.
-It can also happen at other times of the year when weather conditions are suitable.
+Spreading typically happens in late winter, before summer planting, and in late summer or early autumn, after harvest.
+It can also take place at other times of the year when weather and soil conditions are suitable.

 Standards Expected

-Guidance on spreading and minimising odour nuisance is available in 2004 publication, 'Prevention of Environmental Pollution From Agricultural Activity (opens new window)'.
-In addition, for some materials there are mandatory or recommended limits on how much material can be spread to land.
+Guidance on spreading and reducing odours is available in 2004 publication, 'Prevention of Environmental Pollution From Agricultural Activity (opens new window)'.
+Some materials also have mandatory or recommended limits on how much material can be applied to land.

 To minimise odour problems, Environmental Health expects:

-However, there may be genuine reasons why it is is not always possible to do everything to minimise the smell from spreading.
+However, there may be valid reasons why it is is not always possible to follow these measures completely, and some odour may still occur.

 Regulatory Controls